An engineer, an AI robot, and a business professional gather around a map on a flat rock, planning an ascent to the peak

 + incident_response concentration risk: 2 engineers, none at working+

 - lines are risks resolved by the change. + lines are risks the change introduces.
-A hire that looks straightforwardly positive can still surface second-order gaps — Summit shows both so you can make the decision with the full picture.
+A staffing change that looks straightforwardly positive can still surface second-order gaps — Summit shows both so you can make the decision with the full picture.

 Getting Started